ahmadfajar/vue3-mdb-docs/docs/components/inputs/textfield.md

 ---
 outline: [2, 3]
-description: Text Field is a component that let users enter text into an UI.
+description: Text Field is a form field component that let users enter text into an UI.
 ---

 # Text Field

 ::: lead
-**BsTextField** is a component that let users enter text into an UI.
+**BsTextField** is a form field component that let users enter text into an UI.
 :::